Curry pumpkin soup with an easy

 1 teaspoon turmeric

-In a large pot on medium/high heat, heat the olive oil and cook the onions with a pinch of salt (The salt helps them to soften and not colour) cook for about 2 minutes until the onions are translucent but not brown.
-Add the bay, garlic, curry powder and turmeric and cook for a further 1 minute.
-Add the pumpkin and the stock, cover and bring to the boil.
-Cook for about 10mins or until a knife can go through the flesh of the pumpkin with ease.
+For the soup, remove the skin from the pumpkin, then discard the seeds and stringy parts by scraping them out with a spoon.
+NOTE: You can soften the pumpkin by putting it in the microwave if the skin is too hard to get off.
+Next, dice the pumpkin into 1cm pieces and set them aside.
+In a large pot on medium/high heat, heat the olive oil and cook the onions with a pinch of salt and cook for 2 minutes or until the onions are translucent but not brown.
+Add the bay leaf, garlic, curry powder and turmeric and cook for a further 1 minute.
+Add the pumpkin and the stock or bone broth, cover and bring to a boil.
+Cook for about 10-15 mins or until a knife can go through the flesh of the pumpkin with ease.

-When the pumpkin is cooked, remove it from the heat.
-Take the bay leaf out and discard.
-With a stick blender, blend until smooth.
-(Alternatively, pour the contents into a food processor to blend) Add half the coconut cream, reserving the remainder to spoon over top at the end.
-Taste the soup and season with salt and a little pepper to taste.
-(I seasoned quite generously with salt – it depends on how salty your stock is)
+While the soup is cooking, toast your pumpkin seeds in a dry frying pan on medium/high heat.
+Tip out onto a chopping board and roughly chop, then set aside for now.
+When the pumpkin is cooked, remove it from the heat and discard the bay leaf.
+Blend the soup until smooth, either with a stick blender or by pouring the contents into a food processor to blend.
+Add 3/4 the coconut milk, reserving the remainder to spoon over top at the end.
+Taste the soup and season with salt and pepper to taste.
+I seasoned quite generously with salt – it depends on how salty your stock is.